brianhigh/computing_bootcamp/R/R_language_basics.md

 You will learn:

-* How to store, access and display data in R
+* How to access, assign and display data in R
+* How to call functions
+* How to use vectorized operations
+* How to store, load, and remove data
 * How to make comments in R code

 ## Accessing Data